 Tool specifications entered using the Tool Editor are automatically transcribed into the Common Workflow Language (CWL).
 This is a community developed, open specification for reproducible data analyses or workflows which, once described using CWL, can be executed locally or in high performance cloud or cluster environments with the help of CWL-conformant execution engines.
 Learn more about CWL from its official website.

-To develop and test CWL apps locally on your desktop before deploying on the Platform, use the Rabix toolkit.
+To develop and test CWL apps locally on your desktop before deploying on the Platform, use the Rabix tolkit.
 Develop apps locally for faster results, as you do not have to acquire an available cloud instance each time you want to test the workflow.

-To get your first hands-on experience with CWL, please read the CWL User Guide which will take you from writing your first simple tool using CWL, to creating a workflow that contains several different interconnected steps.
+To get your first hands-on experience with CWL, please read the Common Workflow Language User Guide which will take you from writing your first simple tool using CWL, to creating a workflow that contains several different interconnected steps.
 By reading this guide, you should be able to understand how each of the CWL tasks is isolated and that there is an explicit definition of its inputs and outputs.
 It is the explicitness and isolation that allow tools and workflows described with CWL to be flexible, portable across different CWL implementations and CWL-compliant execution engines and scalable from simple local execution to large-scale complex execution environments.

-The Platform supports the following two versions of CWL:
+The Seven Bridges Platform supports the following two versions of CWL:

 sbg:draft-2 is the first implementation of CWL on the Platform.
 This is essentially the Draft 2 version of the Common Workflow Language, with the addition of several extensions specific to the Seven Bridges execution environment.
 The extensions were implemented to add the required features that are were not natively supported in the Draft 2 specification of CWL but do present a common use case in bioinformatics analyses.